digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

   ------------
   To run this example you will need:

-    * Al least, two XBee radios in API mode and their corresponding carrier board (XBIB or equivalent).
+    * At least two XBee radios in API mode and their corresponding carrier board (XBIB or equivalent).
-    * The XCTU application, available at www.digi.com/xctu.
+    * The XCTU application (available at www.digi.com/xctu).

   Example setup